rancher/docs/content/rancher/v2.x/en/admin-settings/rbac/global-permissions/_index.md

 > **Notes:**
 >
 > - Each permission listed above is comprised of multiple individual permissions not listed in the Rancher UI.
 For a full list of these permissions and the rules they are comprised of, access through the API at `/v3/globalRoles`.
-> - When viewing the resources associated with default roles created by Rancher, if there are multiple Kuberenetes API resources on one line item, the resource will have `(Custom)` appended to it.
+> - When viewing the resources associated with default roles created by Rancher, if there are multiple Kubernetes API resources on one line item, the resource will have `(Custom)` appended to it.
 These are not custom resources but just an indication that there are multiple Kubernetes API resources as one resource.

 ### Configuring Default Global Permissions